 The number of patients being treated in hospital for coronavirus in the Anglia region has begun to fall once again after a further wave of Covid infections caused cases to rise.

-There were 354 coronavirus patients in hospitals in the East of England on Thursday 21 October which was 151 more than on the same day in the previous week.
+There were 612 coronavirus patients in hospitals in the East of England on Thursday 21 October which was 151 more than on the same day in the previous week.
 Generally hospitals are seeing the same number of Covid patients as they did in March.

 The pressure on the NHS is one of the key measures the government uses to decide the level of restrictions needed to curb the Covid infection rate.

 At one point during early January 2021, up to 500 people a day were being admitted to hospitals in the East of England for treatment for coronavirus.
 By the end of March 2021, the average daily figure was below 30.

 There are 19 major hospitals in the East of England and a number of smaller local hospitals.